-Explore the landscape images from the Brian Hatton collection and discuss these with a partner
+Explore the landscape images from the Brian Hatton collection and discuss these with a partner pole, which turned the wheel on the ground.
+Gears transferred the motion to a drive shaft connected to the machinery.)

 Now look carefully at 'The Jenny Ring Warham'